SirFrostingham/Noodle/README.md

 Noodle AI
 	- This application is for experimenting with AI
-	- I am not an AI researcher, but my intent is to mess around with something that is AI'ish :)
+	- My intent is simply to mess around with something that is AI'ish :)
 	- It is a functional work in progress application